LukeShortCloud/rootpages/src/ansible.rst

 Loops
 ^^^^^

 Loops can be used to iterate through lists and/or dictionaries.
-The most commonly used loop is ``with_items``.
-All loops from Ansible <= 2.4 have been replaced by the ``loop`` keyword in Ansible 2.5.
+All ``with_`` loops from Ansible <= 2.4 have been replaced by the ``loop`` keyword in Ansible 2.5.
 The older loops are currently planned to be removed in the Ansible 2.9 release.
-Users will now have to use Jinja filters to sort through their variables.
-The logic and code all loops are located in the directory ``lib/ansible/plugins/lookup/``.
+Jinja filters are now required to explicitly be defined for creating a customized list of data to loop through.
+Use `this migration guide <https://docs.ansible.com/ansible/2.7/user_guide/playbooks_loops.html#migrating-from-with-x-to-loop>`__ for examples on how to use the logic of old ``with_`` loops using the new syntax.
 Package modules in Ansible >= 2.7 support passing a list variable as an argument value.

 Ansible >= 2.5 loops: